 For example, if your customers prefer natural-looking user-generated content, then you will most likely find them on Instagram because that is where that type of content performs best.
 Or if your audience prefers searchable instructional content, they may spend more time on YouTube.

 This information will provide valuable insight on where you should focus your energy to best connect with and serve your audience as you implement social media into your sales strategy.

 2. Share customer stories with marketing.

 When it comes time to purchase a new product, buyers feel more confident in their decision knowing the product has a seal of approval from another buyer.
-In fact, 83% of buyers say word-of-mouth recommendations influence their buying decisions.
+In fact, most buyers say word-of-mouth recommendations influence their buying decisions.